 Some birds use their bill to crush or break open seed shells, while others use it to tear food apart.
 Either way, birds don’t have teeth and don’t chew their food.
 But they produce a lot of saliva, which helps to glue some foods into a ball for swallowing.

-You’ve probably heard of a bird’s “crop,” but aren’t sure what it is.
+You’ve probably heard of a bird’s “crop,” but aren’t quite sure what it is.
 It’s a muscular pouch located at the end of the esophagus of some, but not all, birds.
-Here’s how it plays a role:
+It plays a role as a storage and food-softening chamber: If a bird eats more food than its stomach can hold, the extra can remain in the crop, and also soften up while it’s there.

-The crop is an onboard storage and food-softening chamber.
-If a bird eats more food than its stomach can hold, the extra can remain in the crop, and soften there, as well.
-It’s developed most highly in birds that eat seeds or vegetation.
-(With pigeons only, the crop produces a milk-like product that the female uses to feed her new hatchlings.
-Pigeons are the only animals other than mammals that do that and the same hormone, prolactin, controls its production.)
+The crop is developed most highly in birds that eat seeds or vegetation.
+(With pigeons only, the crop produces a milk-like product that the female uses to feed her hatchlings.
+They’re the only animals other than mammals that do that, and the same hormone, prolactin, controls its production.

 The crop leads to a two-chambered stomach.
 One chamber, the proventriculus, secretes stomach enzymes for breaking food down.
 Food passes from there into the other chamber, called the gizzard (ventriculus).

 The gizzard is very muscular and grinds up the food.
-If you’ve eaten a chicken’s gizzard, you know just how tough it is.
 Basically, it takes the place of teeth and is essential for breaking down tough seeds and fibrous vegetable matter into a digestible form.
 Some species of birds swallow small stones, which help in the grinding process by scraping against the food.
 As you might deduce, birds that eat softer foods have weaker gizzards.